monolayer/monorepo/docs/guide/introduction/first-schema.md

 :::

 ::: tip
-Schema definition in `monolayer` is type-safe.
+Schema definition in `monolayer-pg` is type-safe.

 Change the `unique` constraint column to a non existing one and see what happens! :exploding_head:
 :::